The Hobbit: An Unexpected Journey: Plot

-Before his 111th birthday, the Hobbit Bilbo Baggins writes a story of his adventure for his nephew, Frodo.
+Before his 111th birthday, (Note: As depicted in The Lord of the Rings: The Fellowship of the Ring (2001)) the Hobbit Bilbo Baggins writes a story of his adventure for his nephew, Frodo.

-Sixty years ago, the Dwarf king Thrór led his kin to prosperity under the Lonely Mountain until the dragon Smaug arrived.
+Many years ago, the Dwarf king Thrór led his kin to prosperity under the Lonely Mountain until the dragon Smaug arrived.
 Smaug destroyed Dale, drove the Dwarves from their mountain, and took their gold.
-Thrór's grandson, Thorin Oakenshield, appealed to Elf king Thranduil for help, but was denied, causing him to foster a hatred for Elves.
+Thrór's grandson, Thorin Oakenshield, appealed to Elf king Thranduil for help, but was denied, causing him to hate Elves.

 In the Shire, 51-year-old Bilbo is tricked by the wizard Gandalf the Grey into hosting a dinner for Thorin and his company of Dwarves: Balin, Dwalin, Fíli, Kíli, Dori, Nori, Ori, Óin, Glóin, Bifur, Bofur, and Bombur.
 Gandalf aims to recruit Bilbo as the company's "burglar" to assist them in their quest to enter the Lonely Mountain.
 Reluctant at first, Bilbo changes his mind after the company leaves without him the next day, racing to join them.
 Traveling onward, they are captured by three Trolls.
 Bilbo delays the Trolls from eating them until dawn, and Gandalf exposes them to sunlight, turning them to stone.
-The company discovers the Trolls' cave and finds treasure and Elven blades.
+The company discovers the Trolls' cave, where they find treasure and Elven blades.
 Thorin and Gandalf each take an Elf-made blade, Orcrist and Glamdring, respectively; Gandalf gives an Elven dagger to Bilbo.

 The wizard Radagast the Brown finds the company and tells Gandalf about his encounter with the Necromancer, a sorcerer who has been corrupting Greenwood with dark magic, at Dol Guldur.
 Chased by Orcs, Gandalf leads them through a hidden passage to Rivendell.
 There, Lord Elrond discloses a hidden indication of a secret door on the company's map of the Lonely Mountain, which will be visible only on Durin's Day.
 Gandalf approaches the White Council — consisting of Elrond, Galadriel and Saruman the White — and presents a Morgul blade, the Witch-king of Angmar's weapon, which Radagast obtained from Dol Guldur as a sign that the Necromancer is linked to an eventual return of Sauron.
 Saruman expresses concern about the Dwarves' quest and requests Gandalf to end it.
 However, Gandalf secretly reveals to Galadriel that he anticipated this and had the Dwarves move forward without him.